MA’NAWÎ COLLECTIVE PERSONALITY - ŞAHS-I MANEVÎ - 1

 The mana’wî collective personality of ‘Ali (ra):

-If Shi'a the walâyah says: “Once the extraordinary perfections of Hazrat ‘Ali (ra) are accepted, it is not possible to prefer Hazrat Siddîq (ra) to him”.
+If Shi'a the walâyah says, Once the extraordinary perfections of Hazrat ‘Ali (ra) are accepted, it is not possible to prefer Hazrat Siddîq (ra) to him.”

-Moreover, as is proved in the Twelfth and Twenty-Fourth Words, the degree of nubuwwah is so high in comparison to walâyah that an iota manifestation of it is preferable to a great manifestation of walâyah.
-From this point of view, the successes of Hazrat Siddîq al-Akbar (ra) and Fâruq al-Â'zam (ra) during the time of their khilâfah became a proof for Ahl al-Sunnah wa'l-Jamâ'ah that their share in point of the legacy of nubuwwah and the establishment of the laws of messengership had been bestowed abundantly by Allah.
-Since the personal perfections of Hazrat ‘Ali (ra) cannot invalidate such a great share arising from the legacy of nubuwwah, at the time of the khilâfah of Shaykhayn al-Mukarramayn9 , Hazrat ‘Ali (ra) became their Shaykh al-Islam and esteemed them.
-I wonder, how should the people of haqq and sunnah, who love and esteem Hazrat ‘Ali (ra), not love and esteem the Shaykhayn, whom Hazrat ‘Ali (ra) loved and esteemed earnestly?
+The Answer: If the personal perfections of Hazrat Siddîq al-Akbar and Fâruq al-Â'zam (ra) and their perfections arising from the duty of the legacy of nubuwwah during the time of their khilâfah had been placed on the scale of the balance and, on the other scale, the extraordinary personal perfections of Hazrat ‘Ali (ra) and the struggles of khilâfah, which are subjected to false judgements and arise from the excruciating events that he was compelled to enter during his khilâfah, certainly the Sunnis saw that the scale of Hazrat Siddîq (ra), Fâruq (ra), or Dhi'l-Nurayn (ra) weighed heavier, and they preferred them to ‘Ali (ra).
+Moreover, as is proved in the Twelfth and Twenty-Fourth Words, the degree of nubuwwah is so high in comparison to walâyah that an iota manifestation of it is preferable to the greatest manifestation of walâyah.
+From this point of view, the successes of Hazrat Siddîq al-Akbar (ra) and Fâruq al-Â'zam (ra) during the time of their khilâfah became evidence for Ahl al-Sunnah wa'l-Jamâ'ah that their share in the legacy of nubuwwah and the establishment of the laws of risalah had been abundantly bestowed on them by Allah.
+Since the personal perfections of Hazrat ‘Ali (ra) cannot invalidate such a great share arising from the legacy of nubuwwah, at the time of the khilâfah of Shaykhayn al-Mukarramayn9, Hazrat ‘Ali (ra) accepted to be their Shaykh al-Islam, and he esteemed them.
+I wonder: how should the people of haqq and sunnah, who love and esteem Hazrat ‘Ali (ra), not love and esteem the Shaykhayn, whom Hazrat ‘Ali (ra) loved and esteemed earnestly?
 Let us explain this haqiqah with an example:

-For example, from the legacy of a very rich man, twenty kilos of silver and four kilos of gold are given to one of his sons.
+For example, from the legacy of a very rich man, twenty kilos of silver and four kilos of gold are given to one of his children.
 Five kilos of silver and five kilos of gold are given to the other one.
-If the three kilos of silver and five kilos of gold are given to another brother, of course, the last two will receive less in quantity, but more in quality.
-Thus, like this example, the Shaykhayn's share of the gold of the haqiqah of closeness (Aqrabîyyah10 ) to Allah, which manifests in the legacy of nubuwwah and the establishment of the laws of messengership, being a little more prevails over the great amount of proximity (Qurbîyyah11 ) to Allah and the perfections of walâyah originated from the jewel of walâyah and personal perfections.
-While comparing them, these points should be considered.
-However, if they are compared with one another from the point of view of personal courage (shajâ'ah), ‘ilm and walâyah, the form of haqiqah would change.
+If three kilos of silver and five kilos of gold are given to another child, the last two will surely receive less in quantity but more in quality.
+Thus, like this example, the Shaykhayn's share of the gold of the haqiqah of closeness (Aqrabîyyah10) to Allah and the perfections of walâyah originated from the jewel of walâyah and personal perfections.
+These points should be considered when comparing them.
+However, if they are compared with one another from the point of view of personal shajâ'ah, ‘ilm and walâyah, the form of haqiqah would change.
+Furthermore, Hazrat ‘Ali (ra) cannot be compared with anyone regarding the ma’nawî collective personality of âl al-bayt that takes form and appearance in his personage and the haqiqah of Muhammad (asm) that manifests in that ma’nawî personality from the aspect of absolute legacy because the immense mystery of the Prophet ‘Alayhissalâtu Wassalâm is there.

 The Fourth Flash

-It is necessary to consider Hazrat ‘Ali (ra) in two aspects.
-One is from the point of his personal perfections and rank.
-The second is from the point of his representing the ma’nawî collective personality of Âl al-bayt.
-As for the ma’nawî collective personality of Âl al-bayt, it displays a sort of essence of Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm.
+It is necessary to consider Hazrat ‘Ali (ra) from two aspects.
+One is from the point of his personal perfection and rank.
+The second is from the point of his representing the ma’nawî collective personality of âl al-bayt.
+As for the ma’nawî collective personality of âl al-bayt, it displays a kind of essence of Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm.

-Thus, regarding the first point, foremost Hazrat ‘Ali (ra), all the people of haqiqah give precedence to Hazrat Abu Bakr and Hazrat Umar (ra).
-They saw their ranks as higher in the service of Islam and proximity (Qurbîyyah) to Allah.
-Regarding the second point, Hazrat ‘Ali (ra) cannot be compared with anyone in respect of being the representative of the ma’nawî collective personality of Âl al-bayt and the ma’nawî collective personality of Âl al-bayt representing a haqiqah of Muhammad (asm).
-Thus, the extraordinary praising Hadiths of the Prophet about Hazrat ‘Ali (ra) look to this second point.
-There is a sahîh riwâyât which corroborates this haqiqah that Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm decreed: “The descendants of each prophet are from himself.
-My descendants are those of ‘Ali (ra).”
+Thus, regarding the first point, all the people of haqiqah, foremost Hazrat ‘Ali (ra), give precedence to Hazrat Abu Bakr and Hazrat ‘Umar (ra).
+They saw their (ra) ranks as higher in the service to Islam and proximity (Qurbîyyah) to Allah.
+Regarding the second point, Hazrat ‘Ali (ra) cannot be compared with anyone in respect of being the representative of the ma’nawî collective personality of âl al-bayt since the ma’nawî collective personality of âl al-bayt represents a haqiqah of Muhammad (asm).
+Thus, the extraordinary praising hadiths of the Prophet about Hazrat ‘Ali (ra) look to this second point.

 The Fourth Flash